 Changes in Eating

 Cats that are ill or dying will avoid eating food and drinking water as well.
 A cat that isn't eating at all, even when you tempt him with a favorite treat, is either very ill or close to dying.
-While a cat may skip a meal or two occasionally, an animal that hasn't eaten two or three meals in a row should be taken to a vet for examination.
+While a cat may skip a meal or two occasionally, an animal that hasn't eaten two or three meals in a row should be taken to a vet for an examination.
+A lack of appetite doesn't necessarily mean your cat is dying, but it should be taken more seriously when seen together with other symptoms.
+Cats that are dying may also sit near a water bowl, or even hang their heads over the bowl without drinking.

 Changes in Appearance

-A cat that is close to dying may have an unkempt appearance.
+A cat that is close to dying may gradually develop more of an unkempt appearance.
 He won't have the energy to groom himself as he normally would.
 In addition, his fur may even come out in small clumps or shed copiously.
+If a cat is extremely weak, he may urinate on himself and can develop an odor or matted fur from this.

-A cat's eyes may appear different when he is close to death.
-One or both eyes may be dilated; this often means that he has had a seizure.
+In addition to a sickly appearance, a cat's eyes may appear dilated when he is close to death.
 In other cases, a cat may appear to be blind or his eyes are glazed over.
-His eyes may also have a sunken in appearance.
+If he's severely dehydrated, his eyes may also have a sunken-in appearance.
+If a cat doesn't blink when touched near the corner of his eye, he is probably unconscious and very close to death.

 One sign that is exhibited by some cats that are dying is a series of seizures.
 This is one of the reasons why pet owners should provide their cats with a safe and comfortable place when they are nearing death.
-A cat that is having seizures may yowl and throw his head backwards, making an uncomfortable-looking arch in his back.
-A cat may have one or two of these seizures or many more over a period of several hours before death takes him.
+A cat that is having seizures may yowl and throw his head backward, making an uncomfortable-looking arch in his back.
+A cat may have one or two of these seizures or much more over a period of several hours before death takes him.
+During severe seizures, the cat will be minimally responsive between convulsions and will not even try to get up.
+He may not know you or his surroundings.

 A cat's breathing may change when he is dying.
 Some animals will pant during their last hours or make wheezing sounds.
 The cat may keep his mouth open with his tongue hanging out.
-Towards the end, some cats will make little gurgling noises as the respiratory system begins to shut down.
+Toward the end, some cats will make little gurgling noises as the respiratory system begins to shut down.
+If a cat is panting and throwing himself around or rolling, he is in severe distress and probably about to die.
+In other diseases, a cat may have agonal breaths, which are spasms in which his heart may already have stopped, but the breathing muscles still twitch as the muscles fail.

 Caring for a Dying Animal